 Periodontal disease can cause teeth to become loose.
 The more plaque that gets built up on the teeth, the teeth become weaker.
 Also, as you age, the nerves at the core of the tooth become less sensitive, meaning you could have more damage to your teeth than you realize.
 This is why it is important to get regular checkups, because a senior dentist will see the concerns in your mouth in advance and be able to handle them immediately.

 At What Age Do You Stop Going to The Dentist?

 As we mentioned, there is never a time you should stop going to the dentist.
 If you are elderly and home-bound or in a nursing home, you will need to have a dentist that can come to you.
 Our office does not offer in-home, nursing home, or hospital visits.
 However, if you are senior or the caretaker of a senior citizen that needs dental care, contact the hospital near you to see if they have someone they can recommend.

 Contact Today For a Best Dentist in Dallas

 Are you looking for a Best Dentist near you that offers geriatric dentistry, then call Pro Dental Dallas today.
-Dr. Jason Roe will carefully evaluate all areas of concern and then offer simple therapies that will restore oral health.
+Dr. Jason Roe is a senior dentist that will carefully evaluate all areas of concern and then offer simple therapies that will restore oral health.
 He may suggest additional cleanings, periodontal (gum) therapy, restorative work (such as crowns), or replacement teeth.
 With sedation dentistry and convenient payment options, seniors can get the care they need – and deserve – at Pro Dental Dallas.

-When you are searching for a “geriatric dentist near me”, Dr. Roe is able to help you.
+When you are searching for the “best geriatric dentist near me”, Dr. Roe is able to help you.
 Call us now or request an appointment so we can schedule you for time with Dr. Roe.
 We look forward to hearing from you!